PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_searchrule.md

 #### 3rd Filter

-In this specific exmaple, we are going to create the 3rd filter that combine 1st and 2nd filter we created in the previous steps.
+In this specific example, we are going to create the 3rd filter that combine 1st and 2nd filter we created in the previous steps.
 Sending the request body contains below data:

 ```json